bootstrap-vue/bootstrap-vue/src/components/calendar/README.md

 ### Default slot

-Provide optional content at the bottom of the calendar interface vis the use of default slot. the slot can be used to add buttons such as `Select Today` or `Reset`, etc.
+Provide optional content at the bottom of the calendar interface via the use of default slot.
+The slot can be used to add buttons such as `Select Today` or `Reset`, etc.

 ```html